 Company shall wind up said fund.
 As a result, the assets will be sold, claims collected, and liabilities paid off.

-The liquidation of existing unlimited funds is published at least 30 days in advance, in accordance with Article 16(5).
-This regulation also applies to all amounts not claimed after the completion of liquidation proceedings.
+The regulation in section 5 applies to all amounts not claimed after the completion of liquidation proceedings.

 5. If a situation occurs which leads to the liquidation of the Fund, the issue of units shall be discontinued.
 Redemption shall continue to be possible, but the liquidation costs shall be taken into account in the redemption price.
-The Depositary shall distribute the liquidation proceeds minus the liquidation costs and fees (" net liquidation proceeds"), on the instructions of the Management Company or, if applicable, the receivers appointed by it or by the Depositary, among the unitholders of the Fund according to their stake.
+The Depositary shall distribute the liquidation proceeds minus the liquidation costs and fees (" net liquidation proceeds" ), on the instructions of the Management Company or, if applicable, the receivers appointed by it or by the Depositary, among the unitholders of the Fund according to their stake.